amm1746/Wildfire-Relief/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
 You
 > can discuss the more important domain entities and their relationship
 > to each other._
+>
+> User: A person using the system, either a Helper or a U-Fund manager.
+Can
+> interact with Needs and Funding Basket.
+>
+> Need: A request for resources.
+Stored in Cupboard, managed by U-Fund managers,
+> funded by Helpers.
+>
+> Cupboard: Holds all active Needs.
+Accessed by U-Fund managers.
+>
+> Funding Basket: A temporary selection of Needs a Helper wants to fund.
+Belongs to a specific Helper.
+>
+> Authentication System: Manages user login and role-based access.
+Determines if user is a Helper or a U-Fund Manager.

 ## Architecture and Design